-The most important consideration for Martins is a proper habitat.
+The most important consideration for martins is a proper habitat.
 Without it, it’s unlikely that you’ll be able to attract these birds.
 The ideal spot for a Martin house would be a large, flat, open area, approximately 100 feet or less from your own house and near water source.
 Martins are strictly insect eaters and need open spaces to spot and dive for prey.
-Trees harbor predators like hawks and owls and impede the Martin’s flight, so Martins won’t nest in wooded areas.
+Trees harbor predators like hawks and owls and impede the Purple Martin’s flight, so martins won’t nest in wooded areas.

 Don’t be discouraged if martins don’t occupy your house at first.
 Often it takes a few years for the right colony to find your house and settle in.
-Some people try Purple Martin decoys placed on the house help create the appearance of a nesting colony and may help attract new martins.
+Some people try Purple Martin decoys placed on the house to help create the appearance of a nesting colony which may help attract new martins.
 But once martins begin to nest in your house, they will be back year after year.